 Satsang is Sanskrit for “community of truth” and describes gatherings of seekers who meet to open their hearts and minds together through sharing wisdom and inquiry.
 My primary influences are the Thai Forest and Burmese satipaṭṭhāna traditions, but I bring in perspectives from Zen, Mahāyāna Buddhism, Hindu and Buddhist Tantra, and Haṭha Yoga as counterpoint.
 Recent teachings also are substantially influenced by the trauma resolution work that I practice (Organic Intelligence), which has shown itself as profoundly valuable for meditators and yogis, and the urgent work of social justice and anti-oppression awareness.

-Beginners to meditation and contemplative practice are warmly welcome, especially yoga āsana practitioners curious about “the other 7 limbs” of Yoga, and anyone interested in how the paths of Buddhism and Yoga weave together with the powerful and necessary inquiry into Suffering of trauma and oppression that is the heart of social justice and resilience work.
+Beginners to meditation and contemplative practice are warmly welcome, especially yoga āsana practitioners curious about “the other 7 limbs” of Yoga, and anyone interested in how the paths of Buddhism and Yoga weave together with the inquiry into personal and communal trauma and oppression that is the heart of social justice and resilience work.